Stoxum/casinocoin-dev-portal/content/reference-stoxumd.md

 <!-- MULTICODE_BLOCK_END -->

 The response follows the [standard format](#response-formatting).
-Additional fields in the result depend on the internal state of the `casinocoind` server.
+Additional fields in the result depend on the internal state of the `stoxumd` server.
 The results of this command are subject to change without notice.

 #### Possible Errors